armandosunny/EcoNicheS/README.md

 To ensure smooth workflow in RStudio, it is crucial to define the working directory properly.
 Follow these steps, navigate to: "Session" ➥ "Set Working Directory" ➥ "Choose Directory", and select the folder that contains the .asc layers and the .csv coordinate base file.

-The base file should have the Species listed in the first column, followed by longitude (X) in the second column, and latitude (Y) in the third column as seen below:
+The .csv base file should have the Species listed in the first column, followed by longitude (X) in the second column, and latitude (Y) in the third column as seen below:

 In RStudio